afeins19/obsdian/classNotes/Research/reads/TimeLLM/Janghoon Questions.md

 ### Embedded Space
 In general we have an input $(n_{channels}, \;T)$ where n denotes the number of uni variate channels and T represents the number of time steps.
 Since we have P - patches with length $L_p$ then the sort of internal size of the patch will be $(P, L_p)$.

-This is the point where the raw input data is converted to some representation in of prototypes.
+This is the point where the raw input data is converted to some representation thats an intermediate step to the prototype words.

 ### Output
 The patches are then passed into the Patch Embedder that maps each data point at each time step to some **prototype** -> this results in the dimensionality reduction of the raw input data.
 The output depends on the size of the prototype space (a latent space that represents condensed knowledge and meaningful relationships that the model has learned):